 If you’re facing possession of marijuana charges, dealing marijuana charges, marijuana cultivation charges or other legal issues, the attorneys at Morales & Sparks are here to help.
-We serve as possessing and dealing marijuana criminal defense attorneys in Georgetown, Texas, as well as Round Rock, San Marcos and Austin.
+We serve as possessing and dealing marijuana criminal defense attorneys in Georgetown, Texas, as well as Round Rock, San Antonio and Austin.

 As you go through the challenging legal process, we walk with you, providing counsel and representation that looks out for your best interests.
 We withhold judgment, and we always believe in our clients.
 When you choose Morales & Sparks, we treat you like a member of our own family.

 Texas law provides recommended penalties for marijuana possession based on weight.
 For example, possession of less than two ounces is a Class B misdemeanor, punishable by up to 180 days incarceration and a fine of up to $2,000.
 Possession of between two and four ounces of marijuana is also a misdemeanor, punishable by up to a year incarceration and fines up to $4,000.
 Anything over four ounces is considered a felony and will be subject to mandatory minimum sentences.